notwld/EarthquakeApp/README.md

 # EarthquakeApp
-Task for my Mobile App Dev Lab#03
+Task for my Mobile App Dev Labs

 # RecyclerView in Kotlin
 This repository contains an implementation of RecyclerView in Kotlin.
 RecyclerView is a more advanced and flexible version of ListView that allows for efficient scrolling through large datasets.
 This implementation demonstrates how to use the RecyclerView with Kotlin.